 - meraki.cisco.com: This domain is our corporate website.
 Meraki devices do not communicate with this domain.

 Further public documentation can be found at https://documentation.meraki.com.

 Additionally, documentation for the Cisco Meraki Dashboard API can be found at https://create.meraki.io/api-docs/.

 It's further worth noting that:

-Most products run a light webserver which offers the ability to locally configure a device's uplink, as well as to see some very basic device status information.
+Most products run a light web server which offers the ability to locally configure the uplink of a device, as well as to see some very basic device status information.
 However, the Dashboard is the ultimate administrative interface for devices, as well as the primary source for device monitoring.